Is Ozempic Safe for Weight Loss in the Philippines?

 • Patients with a family history of insulin resistance or diabetes

 Consulting a medical expert is essential.
-You can set an online appointment with a licensed specialist through Andyou’s teleconsult services.
+Consult a licensed Filipino doctor through a telehealth service or your local clinic before considering any prescription medication.
 These professionals can help determine if semaglutide is appropriate and ensure your care is monitored safely.

 A More Sustainable Approach for Filipino Weight Goals